The Most Majestic Mountain Towns in America

 Truckee, on the California-Nevada border, is advertised as a “real town with an unreal backyard.”
 It’s blessed with scenic beauty, from the sparkling water and sandy shores of Lake Tahoe to Donner Memorial State Park (named after the ill-fated emigrant party) with its campsites, multi-use trails, and sheer faces for rock climbing.
 And Boca Reservoir boasts excellent salmon fishing.

 Nestled in the Rockies, Aspen lures a well-heeled crowd with its outdoor recreation and exclusive reputation (high-end restaurants, upscale boutiques, and five-star accommodations).
 Winter brings snow-capped summits and a vibrant après-ski scene.
 Hiking, biking, and horseback riding make this mountain playground equally compelling once the snow melts.
 Don’t miss the Wheeler Opera House, built during the 19th-century mining boom.
-Can you guess the best weekend getaways in every state?
-(Hint: Aspen is one of them.)
+For more great travel destinations, can you guess the best weekend getaways in every state?

 Located three hours southeast of Portland, on the Deschutes River, Bend is the antidote to the dreariness often associated with this part of the country.
 Mild weather and 300 days of sunshine each year mean you can enjoy the great outdoors regardless of the season.
 Take a walk along the waterfront or trek up to Pilot Butte.
 On the off chance that it does rain, you can always go to the High Desert Museum.